Pylons/pyramid/docs/narr/security.rst

 security policies (see :mod:`repoze.bfg.authentication`).
 However, creating your own authentication policy is often necessary when you want to control the "horizontal and vertical" of how your users authenticate.
-Doing so is matter of creating an instance of something that implements the following interface:
+Doing so is a matter of creating an instance of something that implements the following interface:

 .. code-block:: python